thepeacemonk/Onigiri/README.md

 <p align="justify">
 Onigiri is an experimental add-on that replaces the standard Anki interface with a modern, highly customizable, and personalized dashboard, completely transforming how Anki looks.
 It's designed to keep you motivated to study your cards every day.
 This add-on is in early beta; so far, it has only been extensively tested on macOS.
 If you try this add-on on other platforms, know that you will be a pioneer.

+Remember to join the [discord](https://discord.gg/STxbUU7) server for more updates and if you want to help on the development!

 Onigiri (お握り), also known as omusubi (おむすび) or rice balls (🍙), is a traditional Japanese recipe rich in carbohydrates, which are essential for providing energy—so you can study your Anki cards!
 This is the intention of Onigiri: to give you the proper motivation to study with a beautiful new layout for Anki (暗記)—an extra carbohydrate to give you that boost!

 </p>